GitauMungai/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script dislays the contents list of your current directory
+Display the contents list of your current directory